This Lentil Bolognese is a hearty, full flavored take on the Italian classic.

 - Add the wine, let it bubble away for a minute or two then add the tomatoes, stock and tomato paste.

 - Break up the tomatoes a little, partially cover the pot, allow to simmer away for about 45 minutes, checking occasionally that the sauce is not burning.
 Add a little more stock if the mixture is too thick.

-- Remove from the heat and add a swirl of vegan sour cream before serving if desired and sprinkle with fresh basil and/or oregano.
+- Remove from the heat and add a swirl of plant based sour cream before serving if desired and sprinkle with fresh basil and/or oregano.

-- Serve on your favorite pasta with plenty of vegan parmesan.
-I recommend Violife – it’s remarkably like the real thing!
+- Serve on your favorite pasta with plenty more fresh herbs.

 What pasta do you eat it with?